 What is more common, as illustrated in the movie A Band Called Death, is that the music industry executive, and the man in general, knows more about the industry than the uncompromising, twenty-something artists.

 “Nothing against (the corporate, industry honchos),” you often hear the good-natured, ‘no hard feelings’ little-guys-turned-stars suggest.
 “They know the music industry, but they just did’t understand our music, and our fans, and they couldn’t see what we were trying to do.
-They were more interested in the cookie cutter band that did things in a more normal, more popular manner to appeal to Middle America.
-We held true to our convictions, and the rest, as they say, is history baby.”
+They were more interested in the cookie cutter band that do things in a more normal, more popular manner to appeal to Middle America.
+We held true to our convictions, and the rest is history, our history, baby.”

 This history, in this case the history of modern music, would be written without a band called Death in it, because they refused to compromise, a decision that left them in the large slush pile of the uncompromising.

 Clive Davis heard the band called Death, and he enjoyed their music so much that he decided to sign them.
 Even though their music, punk music, was outside his particular area of expertise, he decided to give them a chance.
 He decided to pay for them to have the studio time necessary to record an album, he offered them a recording contract that amounted to them receiving $20,000 a piece, big money in 1971, and a man like Clive Davis doesn’t make such offerings without first knowing how tempestuous musicians can be.
 He didn’t want to change their act, and he believed in them and what they intended to do, but he did have one misgiving: the name of the band.